 Right now it’s more important than ever to secure your family’s food supply and make yourself as self-sufficient as possible.
 Learning how to raise your own homestead meats will provide you with a healthy protein supply that you can take pride in knowing where it comes from and how it was raised.

-It might seem like an overwhelming task to start raising small livestock, but the reward definitely outweighs the work.
-Have you recently started raising any homestead livestock of your own?
-Let us know in the comments below.
+It might seem like an overwhelming task to start raising small livestock, but the reward and peace of mind of food security definitely outweigh the work.